Rocket-Listings/Rocket-2013/README.md

 ### Celery

 Celery is a distributed task queue.
-We can user it for many things including scheduling routine periodic work, and running tasks in the background.
+We can use it for many things including scheduling routine work and running tasks in the background.
 You can read more about it [here](http://docs.celeryproject.org/en/latest/getting-started/introduction.html).

 Right now we are using RabbitMQ as a broker.
 To install: